Summary

 You have granular control over Create/View/Update/Remove/Export for each data model, and you can click on each data model to open up its nested properties (fields)

-Permissions can then be further limited by OAuth scopes: the external application using the OAuth Client can request less access than that specified within the OAuth Client
+As mentioned above, in addition to permissions limits set in the OAuth Client and user Roles, permissions can then be further limited by OAuth scopes: the external application using the OAuth Client can request less access than that specified within the OAuth Client

 When you have finished configuring your OAuth Client, press "Save" in the top right